-Run the engine at 3000r/min or at approximately three-quarter throttle. - 3.
-For the next eight hours of operation:
+Run the engine at 2000 r/min or at approximately half throttle.

-Avoid continuous operation at full throttle for more than five minutes at a time. - 4.
+- For the second hour of operation: Run the engine at3000 r/min or at approximately three-quarter throttle. - 3.
+For the next eight hours of operation: Avoid continuous operation at full throttle for more than five minutes at a time. - 4.
 Operate the engine normally.